parsherr/parsherr/README.md

 - [⌨️ Text Speed Test](https://typing-speed-test-blue-zeta.vercel.app/), a simple and interactive typing speed test made with **JavaScript, CSS, and HTML**.
 It measures how fast you can type and provides real-time feedback.
 Btw its [open-source](https://github.com/parsherr/typing-speed-test), 🚀 Try it out and challenge yourself!
 - [🎀 Parsher's world ](https://parshers-world.vercel.app/), my kawaiiest [open-source](https://github.com/parsherr/kawai-site/) projects :3
 - [📢 Discord Embed Builder](http://us1.botcore.org:5016/), an advanced embed message builder for Discord.
 Built with **Node.js, Express.js, EJS, Discord.js, TailwindCSS, and FontAwesome**, it provides an intuitive UI for creating and sending webhook messages.
 It's also [open-source](https://github.com/parsherr/discord-embed-builder).
+- [🌐 Discord API](https://api.setscript.com/) – Web based, Discord Presence API built with Express.js, Node.js, and Discord.js for easily sharing your Discord status and activity via RESTful API and WebSocket. also has HTML Card API for github readme and html files.

 <div align="center">